emmett-framework/granian/docs/spec/RSGI.md

 - A *connection scope*, like ASGI, which represents a protocol connection to a user and survives until the connection closes.
 - A *connection protocol* interface the application can interact with, that will responsible of trasmitting data from and to the client.

-Applications are consequentially called and awaited with a connection scope and a connection protocol to interact with.
+Applications are consequently called and awaited with a connection scope and a connection protocol to interact with.
 All this happening in an asynchronous event loop.

 Each call of the application callable maps to a single incoming “socket” or connection, and is expected to last the lifetime of that connection plus a little longer if there is cleanup to do.